Beyond Roles: How BrightHR Designed a Flexible Permission System for HR

 1. Protecting Employees from Losing Access to Their Own Data

-One subtle but critical rule: an employee must always be able to see and edit their own data.
+One critical rule: an employee must always be able to see and edit their own data.
 If a manager is configuring another employee's permissions, they should not be able to accidentally remove that employee's access to their own contact details or emergency information.

 2. Full Audit History